-More than a week after postponing it, the Manatee County School Board will vote to adopt its budget in a final public hearing tonight.
+The Manatee County School Board will vote to adopt the district's $566.9 million budget tonight.

 Currently 0 Responses

 10:00 am - 1:00 pm

 Lakewood Ranch Community Activities Corp. this weekend will celebrate the start of school with its annual Back to School Splash Bash event Aug.
 23, at the Lakewood Ranch YMCA, 5100 Lakewood Ranch Blvd.

 The West Coast Florida Region of AJC (American Jewish Committee) will honor Michael Klauber and Phil Mancini, of Michael’s On East, in November.

 Twenty-three years ago, Temple Sinai received a Torah on loan when it organized a new congregation in Sarasota.